Seven Hills I Will Die On

 Published on

-In honor of Somerville's famous seven hills, here's seven hills I'll happily die on about how to do distributed work at medium size companies.
+In honor of Somerville's famous seven hills, here's seven hills I'll happily die on about how to do distributed work at medium-sized companies.

 Use threads

-• Put screenshots, GIFs, and recreations in thread (and mention that you're doing so)
+• Put screenshots, GIFs, and recreations in threads

 • "I'll provide more context in thread"